Else von Richthofen: Life and career

 Else became acquainted to intellectuals and authors, including the sociologists and economists Max Weber and Alfred Weber, the psychoanalyst Otto Gross, the writer Fanny zu Reventlow and others.
 She started an affair with Otto Gross with whom she had a fourth child, Peter (1907–ca. 1915).
-She also had an affair with her former professor Max Weber and his brother Alfred Weber, with whom she lived together in the same house for several years after her husband died.
+She also had affairs with her former professor Max Weber and his brother Alfred Weber, with whom she lived together in the same house for several years after her husband died.